Get 80% off your plan for your first 3 months*

 Instead of saying "you need better marketing," try "your website traffic has dropped 30% over the past six months, resulting in fewer leads."
 Specificity builds trust and demonstrates you've done your research.

-Proposed solution
+5. Proposed solution

 This is the heart of your proposal.
 Explain exactly how you'll solve the client's problem and why your approach works.

-Your proposed solution should include:
+Your proposed solution should include the following elements.

-• what you'll deliver: specific services, products, or outcomes
+• What you'll deliver: specific services, products, or outcomes

-• how it solves their problem: connect your solution directly to their pain points
+• How it solves their problem: connect your solution directly to their pain points

-• timeline: when you'll complete each phase (for project-based work)
+• Timeline: when you'll complete each phase for project-based work

-• success metrics: how you'll measure results
+• Success metrics: how you'll measure results

 Charts and graphs can help illustrate complex solutions and make your proposal more engaging.

-Qualifications
+6. Qualifications

 Your qualifications section builds trust and credibility.
 Show why you're the best choice for this specific project.

-Include evidence such as:
+Include evidence such as the following.

-• case studies from similar projects
+• Case studies from similar projects

-• client testimonials and reviews
+• Client testimonials and reviews

-• relevant certifications and qualifications
+• Relevant certifications and qualifications

-• years of experience in their industry
+• Years of experience in their industry

-• awards or recognition
+• Awards or recognition

-Timeline
+7. Timeline

 A clear timeline shows you've thought through the project and helps set realistic expectations.